designstem/projects/waste/index.md

 #### 5.

-Stretch the parts, so the<br>honeycomb beeboard will appear.
+Stretch the parts, so the<br>honeycomb beeboard becomes visible.

 </center>